multiduplikator/mikrotik_blocklist/README.md

 }
 ```

 Well, the let us try this with arrays - again taking it away from right after the fetching part.
 Adding in a few more comments to make it easier to understand.
-Granted, there are some more corners that could be cut, but this way we know it worked if new_blocklist has 0 (zero) entries on exit. **THIS WORKS MUCH(!!!)
+Granted, there are some more corners that could be cut, but this way we know it worked if new_blocklist has 0 (zero) entries on exit. **THE FOLLOWING WORKS MUCH(!!!)
 FASTER, ACTUALLY QUITE DECENT PERFORMANCE ALSO ON LARGER LISTS**.
 About 2min for two lists with some 26k entries each on a CCR-1036, for example.
 Since blocking does not deteriorete during this process, works for me...

 ```
 # load blocklist